TrebBrennan/uikit/README.md

 Npm requires [node.js](https://nodejs.org/en/) and the UI-Kit needs a node.js 5 or higher.

 To install a module make sure you have a `package.json` file in the root of your project folders.
 (You can generate one by running `yarn init` or `npm init`.)
-Inside your working folder install any module and [pancake](https://github.com/govau/pancake/) will make sure you have all assets ready to use.
+Inside your working folder install any module.
 Run `yarn add @gov.au/body` or `npm install @gov.au/body` to install the body module.
 To install several modules just chain them like:

 ```shell
 yarn add @gov.au/body @gov.au/header @gov.au/footer @gov.au/buttons